 - Add the diced onion to the pan and sauté for a few minutes until the onion is soft and slightly translucent.

-- Add the remaining veggies to the sauté pan and cook for 3 to 5 minutes.
+- Add the corn, black beans, and spinach to the sauté pan and cook for 3 to 5 minutes.

-- Remove the pan from the heat and toss in the remaining ingredients.
+- Remove the pan from the heat and toss in the spices and cilantro.

 - Prepare a large baking sheet by lining it with parchment paper.